-The brewing method recommended on the website is French press and it’s not any daunting task to find the best french press.
+The brewing method recommended on the website is French press and it’s not a daunting task to find a good French Press Coffee Maker.
 Still, if you have other equipment, good beans work well with any method as long as you get the grind right.

 Where to buy Kicking Horse Coffee

 Kicking Horse beans are available in specialty food shops all over Canada and the US.
 There is a store locator on the company website to help you find a retailer near you.
 In Canada you can buy online directly from the company website, and in the US most of the blends are available on Amazon.com and people do prefer to buy from here only.